Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 # LvNTM (Levviata's Nuclear Tech Modpack for 1.12.2)

-A complete Nuclear Tech modpack with quest book and Refined Storage.
+A lightweight and complete Nuclear Tech modpack with a quest book and Refined Storage.

-Not a single beta or alpha release like other modpacks, this thing is complete and final.
-Fatten your brain with my delicious intellect.

 My curated list of optimization mods was also added, maximizing performance.